aspose-diagram/Aspose.Diagram-Documentation/java/overview/feature-list/_index.md

 **Protection**:

 - Protecting diagrams allow you to lock backgrounds, masters (stencils), shapes and styles so that they cannot be amended.
-## **Platform Independence**
+### **Platform Supported**
-Use Aspose.Diagram for Java to build any type of 32-bit or 64-bit Java application including ASPJava, Web Services and WinForms.
-Aspose.Diagram.dll is CLS compliant, written entirely in Java and contains only safe managed code.
+- Enterprise Web Application
+- Linux
+- Unix
-## **Performance and Scalability**
+### **Performance and Scalability**
 Aspose.Diagram for Java is designed to perform well on both a server or client.
-Aspose.Diagram for Java is a single Java assembly that can be deployed with any Java application by simply copying it.
+Aspose.Diagram for Java assemblies can be deployed with any Java application by simply adding it.
 You do not have to worry about other services or modules.
-## **Benefits**
-Using Aspose.Diagram for Java in your applications gives you the following benefits:

-- Rich features
-- Platform independence
-- Performance and scalability